MBoemo/DNAscent/docs/source/forkSense.rst

    To run DNAscent forkSense, do:
       DNAscent forkSense -d /path/to/output.detect -o /path/to/output.forkSense --order EdU,BrdU
    Required arguments are:
-     -d,--detect               path to output file from DNAscent detect, -o,--output               path to output file for forkSense, --order                order in which the analogues were pulsed (EdU,BrdU or BrdU,EdU).
+     -d,--detect               path to output file from DNAscent detect with `detect` or `bam` extension, -o,--output               path to output file for forkSense, --order                order in which the analogues were pulsed (EdU,BrdU or BrdU,EdU).
    Optional arguments are: